MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/add-or-remove-machine-tags.md

 > [!NOTE]
 > When obtaining a token using user credentials:
 >
 > - The user needs to have at least the following role permission: 'Manage security setting'.
-For more  (See [Create and manage roles](user-roles.md) for more information)
+For more (See [Create and manage roles](user-roles.md) for more information).
-> - User needs to have access to the machine, based on machine group settings (See [Create and manage machine groups](machine-groups.md) for more information)
+> - The user needs to have access to the machine, based on machine group settings (See [Create and manage machine groups](machine-groups.md) for more information).

 ## HTTP request